Medically reviewed by Drugs.com. Last updated on Dec 26, 2021.

 - For injection dosage form:

-- Adults—300 milligrams (mg) injected under your skin at Weeks 0, 1, 2, 3, and 4.
-This is followed by 300 mg every 4 weeks.
-For some patients, a dose of 150 mg per week may suffice.
+- Adults and children 4 years of age and older weighing 50 kilograms (kg) or more—150 milligrams (mg) injected under your skin at weeks 0, 1, 2, 3, and 4.
+Followed by 150 mg every 4 weeks.

 - Children—Use and dose must be determined by your doctor.